plotly/plotly.rs/plotly/README.md

 # License

-Plotly for Rust is distributed under the terms of the MIT license.
+Plotly.rs is distributed under the terms of the MIT license.

 See [LICENSE-MIT](https://github.com/igiagkiozis/plotly/blob/master/LICENSE-MIT), and [COPYRIGHT](https://github.com/igiagkiozis/plotly/blob/master/COPYRIGHT) for details.